Municipal taxation – Overview

 Will the significant rise in real estate prices increase my property taxes?

 To determine a property's assessed value, MPAC conducts a province-wide reassessment every four years to update the assessed value of all Ontario properties.
 The last assessment was carried out in 2016, in which all property owners received a Property Assessment Notice.
 The assessed property value is then phased in over the four-year cycle, with the last cycle being 2017 to 2020.
-The Ontario government has postponed the planned reassessment that was scheduled in 2020 to next year.
-This means that assessments for the 2021 and 2022 taxation years will continue to be based on the same valuation in effect for the 2020 taxation year unless there have been any physical changes to the property.
+The Ontario government has postponed the planned reassessment that was scheduled in 2020 to 2023.
+This means that assessments for the 2022 and 2023 taxation years will continue to be based on the same valuation in effect for the 2021 taxation year unless there have been any physical changes to the property.

 A significant increase in property value does not automatically translate to a property tax increase.
 Municipalities cannot benefit from market value increases.
 The City of Ottawa adjusts the baseline tax rates downward to account for overall assessment increases and collect the same revenues.
 If a property's annual assessment value increase is higher than the average of all properties in the same class, the property will see a higher than normal tax increase.
 Conversely, if a property's assessment value increase is less than the average of all properties in the same class, the property will see a lower than normal tax increase.
 If all properties were to increase the same amount, there would be no difference in their property tax amount, outside of the annual increase approved by Council if there have been no changes to the property.